TransAdvocacyAndComplaintCollective/RulesAndGuidelines/Values Document.md

 - **Continuous Growth**: We are committed to the ongoing growth and development of our collective and its members.
 We encourage learning, skill-building, and personal development to enhance our effectiveness as advocates and as a community.

 ---

-### **Mission Statement**

-The Trans Advocacy and Complaint Collective UK (TACC UK) is a unified and inclusive community dedicated to challenging transphobia and advocating for the rights and dignity of trans people across the United Kingdom.
-We aim to create a society where trans voices are heard, respected, and protected, working tirelessly to eliminate discrimination and ensure equal opportunities for all trans individuals.
-Through proactive advocacy, transparent processes, and collaborative efforts, we strive to make lasting, positive changes in the lives of trans people and the broader community.